-As delivered, the EVM has a fully functional example circuit; just add power supplies, a signal source, and monitoring instrument.
+The EVM has a fully functional example circuit; just add power supplies, a signal source, and monitoring instrument.
 See Figure 1-1 for the default schematic diagram.
-The complete EVM schematic-showing all component locations-is shown in Chapter 5.
+The complete EVM schematic in Chapter 5 shows all component locations.

-The default configuration assumes a differential gain of 4, as determined by R5, R16, and R7 in combination with series matching resistors R17 and R18, and assuming a 50 $\Omega$ load on the outputs at J6 and J7.
+The default configuration assumes a differential gain, as determined by R5, R16, and R7 in combination with series matching resistors R17 and R18, and assumes a $50-\Omega$ load on the outputs at J6 and J7.

-Some components such as R10, C6-C15, FB1, FB2, JP1, J3, J4, and J5 are omitted on the application schematics of Chapter 3 for clarity.
+Some components such as R10, R25 through R27, C6 through C15, FB1, FB2, JP1, J3, J4, and J5 are omitted on the application schematics of Chapter 3 for clarity.